 In Maryland, first degree murder, second degree murder, and manslaughter are among the most serious charges that can be filed against someone.
-Considered felonies under Maryland State Law, with capital punishment or life imprisonment without the possibility of parole both as possible consequences, it is essential that you look to the Law Offices of Gary H. Gerstenfield for a trusted attorney to represent you in court.
-Time is of the essence, so if you or a family member has recently been charged with murder, attempted murder, or manslaughter we highly advise you to call today.
+Considered felonies under Maryland State Law, with capital punishment or life imprisonment without the possibility of parole both as possible consequences, it is essential that you look to the Law Offices of Gerstenfield & Demirji, PC for a trusted attorney to represent you in court.
+Time is of the essence, so if you or a family member has recently been charged with murder, attempted murder, or manslaughter we highly advise you to call us for a criminal defense lawyer today.

 First Degree Murder in Maryland